Albania opposition protests again, calls for new election

 TIRANA, Albania (AP) — Thousands of Albanian opposition supporters took to the streets again Sunday to demand new elections despite repeated calls from Western powers to sit down for talks.
+At least seven police officers and a demonstrator were injured in scattered violence during the protest.

 The center-right Democratic Party-led opposition supporters gathered at the main government building accusing center-left Socialist Party Prime Minister Edi Rama of corruption and links to organized crime.
 They want Rama to resign and an interim Cabinet to take the country to an early parliamentary election.